-Interdisciplinary Minor Coordinator: Suzanne M. Bessenger Faculty: Selda Altan, Kun An, Suzanne M. Bessenger, Mari Ishibashi

-Randolph College, formerly Randolph-Macon Woman's College, boasts a commitment to Asian Studies that spans nearly its entire institutional history.
-R-MWC welcomed its first student from China in 1907; Pearl S. Buck, the first American woman to receive the Nobel prize for literature, attended R-MWC from 1910-1914, and went on to become a humanitarian who spent the majority of her life bringing Asia and Asian culture to the world.
+Interdisciplinary Minor Coordinator: Suzanne M. Bessenger Faculty: Selda Altan, Kun An, Suzanne M. Bessenger, Mari Ishibashi Randolph College boasts a commitment to Asian Studies that spans nearly its entire institutional history.
+R-MWC welcomed its first student from China in 1907.
+Pearl S. Buck, the first American woman to receive the Nobel prize for literature, attended R-MWC from 1910-1914, and went on to become a humanitarian who spent the majority of her life bringing Asia and Asian culture to the world.
 Randolph College's Asian Studies academic program itself dates to 1960, and as such is one of the oldest Asian Studies programs in the American South.
 Today this deep institutional history is complemented by a breadth of academic expertise, with course offerings on the Middle East, the Indian subcontinent, the Tibetan plateau, the east Asian cultures of China and Japan, and the Asian diaspora.
-With exposure to Asia's monumental contributions to humankind in the areas of political organization, religion, art, philosophy, and technology, students can craft Asian Studies minors that will contribute to their robust engagement with this vital area of the world via careers in a variety of fields.
+With exposure to Asia's monumental contributions to humankind in the areas of political organization, religion, art, philosophy, and technology, students craft Asian Studies minors that contribute to a robust engagement with this vital area of the world.